mazwat/mazwat.github.io/data-structures-lm.md

 You should consider using a Dynamic Array over a normal array.
 *One caveat - Dynamic Arrays are slightly more expensive!*

+#### Game Development Use Cases

+ 1. Manage enemies as they are spawned into the scene
+ 2. Keep track of players as they are added into the game
+ 3. Manage inventory systems